 Conclusion

-Embracing grey hair is a personal choice, and for those who wish to enhance or maintain their natural hair colour, these plant-based remedies offer gentle alternatives to conventional dyes.
-While natural methods may require consistent use and may not yield immediate results, they are often kinder to the scalp and hair.
-Remember, results can vary based on individual hair types and conditions.
-Prioritising overall hair health through proper nutrition, hydration, and scalp care can also contribute to stronger, more vibrant hair over time.
+Embracing grey hair is a personal choice.
+For those who wish to temporarily enhance or maintain their natural hair colour appearance, these plant-based remedies offer gentle alternatives to conventional dyes.
+While natural methods may require consistent, long-term use and may not yield immediate or drastic results, they are often kinder to the scalp and hair due to the absence of harsh synthetic chemicals.
+Remember, results can vary based on individual hair types, original colour, and condition.
+Prioritising overall hair health through proper nutrition, hydration, and scalp care can also contribute to stronger, more vibrant-looking hair over time.

 Disclaimer

-The above remedies are for informational purposes and are based on traditional practices.
-They are not a substitute for professional medical advice, diagnosis, or treatment.
-Always conduct a patch test before applying any new substance to your hair or scalp.
-If you have allergies, scalp conditions, or are unsure about any treatment, consult a dermatologist or healthcare professional.
+The above remedies are for informational purposes only and are based on traditional and folk practices.
+These suggestions are not a guarantee of efficacy or a permanent solution for hair greying.
+They are not a substitute for professional medical advice, diagnosis, or treatment from a qualified healthcare provider.
+Always conduct a patch test on a small area of skin before applying any new substance to your hair or scalp.
+If you have known allergies, pre-existing scalp conditions, or are unsure about any treatment, consult a dermatologist or healthcare professional immediately.

 References